How to Foam Roll Tight Calves

 Yes, foam rolling your calves is an effective way to reduce muscle soreness, shorten recovery times, and improve athletic performance.
 It’s also an effective way of treating injuries like Achilles tendonitis, patellar tendonitis, and shin splints.

-However, there are situations where you should not foam roll your calves.
-For example, if you recently strained or injured your calf, foam rolling the muscle will only worsen the injury.
+However, there are situations where you will have to adjust your foam rolling technique.
+For example, if you recently strained or pulled your calf muscle, traditional foam rolling will only worsen the injury.
 As a rule of thumb, it’s safe to treat your calves with a foam roller if they’re sore from exercise but not if they’re sore from injury.

 How long should you foam roll calves?